mortal123/autonlp_starting_kit/README.md

 THE ORIGINAL VERSION IS FROM https://github.com/zhengying-liu/autodl_starting_kit_stable, MODIFIED BY WENHAO LI

+## Contents
+AutoDL_ingestion_program/: The code and libraries used on Codalab to run your submmission.

+AutoDL_scoring_program/: The code and libraries used on Codalab to score your submmission.

+AutoDL_sample_code_submission/: An example of code submission you can use as template.

+AutoDL_sample_data/: Some sample data to test your code before you submit it.

+run_local_test.py: A python script to simulate the runtime in codalab

 ## Local development and testing
 To make your own submission to AutoNLP/AutoDL challenge, you need to modify the file `model.py` in `AutoDL_sample_code_submission/`, which implements the logic